Luna-64/wii-homebrew/README.md

 # wii-hbguide
-The source code for the https://zuper64.github.io/wii-homebrew
+The source code for https://zuper64.github.io/wii-homebrew

 The code found is a modified version of Skyybrew's code, the original developers will be credited below.